KaitlynFujihara/doko-travel/README.md

 ## Bugs
 * Some of the routing might by tricky
+* When asked to select "yes" or "no" on preferences page, it always selects "yes"

 ## License
 * Don't copy my repo and say it's yours, fool!